Table of Contents

 Physical Powers

 Pigeons are beautiful and peace-loving birds with delicate feathers and are found across all the continents.
-Pigeons symbolize love, peace, harmony, freedom, prosperity, sacrifice and are often associated with concepts of femininity and motherhood.
+Pigeons symbolize love, peace, harmony, freedom, prosperity, and sacrifice and are often associated with concepts of femininity and motherhood.

 Pigeons are gentle and plum-animals with small bills.
 They usually bob their heads when they walk.
-They have long wings, and are one of the most resilient species and can adapt to any condition and environment on the planet.
+They have long wings, and are one of the most resilient species, and can adapt to any condition and environment on the planet.
 They can also get used to any kind of food as they live near people and they feed off whatever people give them.

 Pigeons are monogamous, that is they mate for life.
 They take around 18-19 days to hatch the eggs, and both the parents incubate eggs day and night.
 A pigeon can fly at 6000 feet and beyond and at an average speed of 77.6mph.
 The average lifespan of a pigeon is 3 to 5 years in the wild.